twitchax/rtz/README.md

 Usage: rtz [COMMAND]

 Commands:
-  resolve   Resolve a timezone from a lng,lat pair generate  Generate the bincoded timezone and cache files help      Print this message or the help of the given subcommand(s)
+  resolve-ned   Resolve a timezone from a lng,lat pair help      Print this message or the help of the given subcommand(s)

 Options: